 Chapter Thirteen: Long-Term Obligations

-Prior chapters illustrated notes payable of short duration.
-However, a borrower may desire a longer term for a loan.
+Prior chapters illustrate notes payable of short duration.
+However, borrowers may desire a longer term for a loan.
 It would be common to find two-, three-, five-year, and even longer term notes.
 These notes may evidence a “term loan,” where “interest only” is paid during the period of borrowing and the balance of the note is due at maturity.
 To illustrate, assume that a $10,000, five-year, 8% term note, is issued on October 1, 20X3 :

 Interest on the note must be accrued each December 31, with payment following on September 30.

 The following entry is needed at maturity on September 30, 20X8:

 With the term note illustration, it is easy to calculate interest of $800 per year, and observe the $10,000 balance due at maturity.
 Other loans may require level payments over their terms, so that the interest and principal are fully paid by the end of the loan.
 This type of arrangement is commonly used for real estate financing.
 The payment of the note is usually secured by the property, allowing the lender to take possession for nonpayment.
 Real estate notes thus secured are called “mortgage notes.”
 How are payments calculated?
 The first step is to learn about future value and present value calculations.

 Let's start by thinking about how invested money can grow with interest.
 What will be the future value of an investment?
 If $1 is invested for one year, at 10% interest per year, it will grow to $1.10.
 This is calculated by multiplying the $1 by 10% ($1 X 10% = $0.10) and adding this $0.10 to the original dollar.

 And, if the resulting $1.10 is invested for another year at 10%, it will grow to $1.21.
 That is, $1.10 X 10% = $0.11, which is added to the $1.10 value from the end of the first year.
 This process will continue year after year.
 The annual interest each year is larger than the year before because of “compounding.”